 Right now, I'm carrying my military ID (CAC), driver's license, some cash, a list of goals I want to accomplish, and some small photos.
 The credit cards I carry daily are:

-- American Express Gold Card, 4x points on restaurants and groceries, AMEX Gold Card Review
+- American Express Gold Card, 4x points on restaurants and US supermarkets, Amex Gold Card Review (terms apply)

 - Chase Sapphire Reserve, 3x points on travel and dining, Chase Sapphire Reserve review

 - Chase Freedom Unlimited, 1.5x points on everything, best cash back cards for military

 - USAA ATM Debit card – my USAA review